dxdxdt/proone/doc/htbt.md

 Unlike conventional botnets, Proone instances(our jargon for "bots") are controlled by TXT DNS records containing one or more request sessions of an authoritive host.
-In this scheme, Proone instances periodicallty query the contents of the TXT records to execute them.
+In this scheme, Proone instances periodicallty query the contents of the TXT records to parse and serve request messages as if they were from a "real" authoritive host on the TLS connection.
 Any response data resulted in the process is discarded.
 The serialised frames in the records are encoded in base64 because most DNS management software do not accept binary data for the value of TXT records.
 The spec([rfc1035](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3) does not impose such restriction.